 Jaimee: I would love to share some stuff and I feel like I’ve learned a lot of things the hard way.
 One of my primary beliefs is that products are the connective tissue between human beings.
 The human that makes the thing and the human that buys or uses the thing.
 I think it’s really important to communicate your product through story.
 Sort of a self-awareness of you are, who loves what you make, and how to bridge the gap with your product.
 I think there’s always a story there and it doesn’t have to be a lengthy one.
 The story is often what engages people.

 Picture This was such a cool story and that’s why people get delighted to hear it.
 My daughter drew a picture of a dress, and I thought we could make it.
-I’m not a super good at sewing, but I thought I could threw it together.
+I’m not a super good at sewing, but I thought I could throw it together.
 We went to the fabric store, she picked out some fabric, and over the next four days I made this dress.
 When she wore it all her friends loved it and she kept saying “I’m wearing my imagination!”
 Seeing people react to that garment that we made, my partner Ken Finney (who is also my boyfriend) thought we should definitely make it into a business.
 It was an evolution of ping-ponging ideas, but he came up with the idea of the coloring sheet and I really credit him for the simplification of all the ideas.
 It wouldn’t exist without that.

 Communicate through story is ultimately the point I want to get across here.
 The products are a connecting tissue between human beings and if you can really bridge that gap between human and human, that’s what makes it relatable and sharable.

 The second I saw your Tiny Hands products I fell in love!
 Pancakes are my favorite food, I have the pancake necklace, and when I saw it I was immediately obsessed with it.
 You connected with me without even knowing me through this amazing, tiny, adorable food product.